Ali-Shaha/DLBFoam_v1.1_OF7/README.md

 For a working example, check the tutorials given in tutorials folder.

-## Contributor to this version
+## Contact for the current version of the code:
 - Ali Shahanaghi (ali.shahanaghi@aalto.fi)

 ## Getting help and reporting bugs

 Please submit a GitHub issue if you found a bug in the program.
-If you need help with the software or have further questions, either open an issue or contact the contributors.
+If you need help with the software or have further questions, either open an issue or contact the contributors, find in [DLBFoam v1.1](https://github.com/Aalto-CFD/DLBFoam) main page.

 ## Citation